WolvenKit/Cyberpunk-Substance-Resources/README.md

-# Cyberpunk-Substance-Resources
+# Cyberpunk Substance Resources
-Collection of resources for Substance to streamline Cyberpunk 2077 multilayered assets
+Collection of resources for Substance to streamline Cyberpunk 2077 multilayered assets.